ss1611/CS220-AU-portfolio-1/README.md

 - 18/11/21 - Completed part of my essay and sent to Krisztian waiting feedback at the moment.
 - 25/11/21 - Received feedback from Krisztian about my essay.
 - 30/11/21 - Completed feedback on essay with first V&R map (713 words).
+- 30/11/21 - Made some changes to "article" website.
 <br>

 ## TODO